MCT-master/mct-master.github.io/README.md

 ### Videos

-The best way to add videos to your blog posts is to wrap an `<iframe/>` element in a `<figure/>` element.
-We strongly recommend you use a third-party service like YouTube or Vimeo to host your videos.
-This will enhance performance and reduce the load time of your blog post.
+The best way to add videos to a blog post is to wrap an `<iframe/>` element inside a `<figure/>` container.
+We strongly recommend to use third-party service like YouTube or Vimeo to host the videos.
+This will enhance performance and reduce the load time of a blog post.

 ```html
 <figure style="float: none">